Greek cruiser Georgios Averof: World War II and aftermath

 In the early morning of 18 April 1941, after the collapse of the Greco-German front, the Averofs crew disobeyed direct orders to scuttle the ship in preventing her possible capture by the enemy.
-They cut through a closed harbor-boom with axes and handsaws to let the vessel escape, and their commanding officer embarked up a rope ladder to join them as the vessel was underway.
+They cut through a closed harbor-boom with axes and handsaws to let the vessel escape, and their commanding officer, Captain Ioannis Vlachopoulos embarked up a rope ladder to join them as the vessel was underway.
 Under the constant threat of Luftwaffe air strikes (which had sunk many Greek and British warships during the evacuation), the cruiser sailed to Souda Bay, Crete and then on to the UK naval station at Alexandria, arriving in Egypt on 23 April.